 They are overly broad.
 Pro's and con's also fail to capture a critical point, which is that a case is equal to the sum of its parts.
 But most pro's and con's try to characterize the claim overall and bypass its components.
 A case with a concussion, as well as neck strain/sprain with an emergency room bill, physical therapy and pain management care, has five individual components that each carry their own value and issues.
 To treat the claim as a single amalgamation makes it nearly impossible to make arguments that will have any impact.
 When speaking about the injuries, effective negotiation requires isolating the evidence that applies to the neck injury separately from the concussion.
 Likewise, claiming that the “meds are excessive,” while perhaps true, can only be argued provider by provider.
 Lumping physical therapy and pain management, for instance, into the same bucket doesn't address why each is overblown.
 The reasons why physical therapy and pain management costs are excessive will be different.
 This takes time and we understand that this is a precious commodity.

 When challenged on YOUR case, ask the plaintiff attorney what EVIDENCE they have to show for you to consider a different amount.
-This turns the tables from you having to prove that their case isn't credible (a situation very difficult to win) to requiring the plaintiff attorney to present evidence that the case is worth more.
-For instance, when they indicate that the ER bill is $12,000, ask ”How will you demonstrate that their charges have anything to do with what they actually get paid?”
+This turns the tables from you having to prove that their case isn't credible (a situation very difficult to win) to requiring the plaintiff attorney to present evidence that the case is worth more than you have offered.
+For instance, when they indicate that the ER bill is $12,000, ask ”How will the hospital demonstrate that their charges have anything to do with what they actually get paid?”
 Are they not aware that most hospitals can't really explain where their charges come from?
 But what about the disc herniations?
-Ask them to point to the specific evidence that demonstrates that the herniations are more than coincidental findings.
-If you've done the type of analysis we do at Casentric, you will be able to shoot those claims down.....and you will be arguing from your case, not theirs.
+Ask them to point to the specific evidence that demonstrates that the herniations are more than incidental findings.
+If you've done the type of analysis we do at Casentric, you will be able to shoot those claims down.....and you will be arguing from your position, not theirs.